 There are literally a billion and a half live websites in 2020.
 Of those, around 25 million are Ecommerce sites.
 Many of them that use template builders like OpenCart and Shopify look, behave, and act similarly.
 With a WordPress site using WooCommerce, you can get a store that’s completely unique; no one else will have one just like yours.
 This not only helps you stand above the crowd because you look good, but because you’ll also get a speedy, intuitive, user-friendly site at the same time.

-While we recommend getting a WordPress site if you can, however, we can also help you with other platforms including OpenCart, Shopify, Squarespace, Magento, Wix, and more.
+We recommend getting a WordPress site if you can.
+However, we can also help you with other platforms including OpenCart, Shopify, Squarespace, Magento, Wix, and more.

 We’ll let you know if it makes sense to stick with the platform or if it’s better to invest in migrating to WordPress with WooCommerce based on your goals, budget, circumstances, and timeline.
 Ready to get an eCommerce site or reach more customers?
 Get in touch with us today!